6. ON MARVIN HARRIS

 What are your views on anthropology?

 One of my queries related to the official boundary line between anthropology and sociology.
 Did these two really have to be separate disciplines?
 Not all academics actually believed that they did.
 In certain other countries, there was more freedom in crossing boundaries.
-Eventually I came to the conclusion that it is best to overcome boundaries between various other disciplines also.
+Eventually I came to the conclusion that boundaries between various other disciplines are likewise impediments.
 In this way, I ventured in 1984 the initial formulation of my version of anthropography.
 The major trigger for this was the polemical strategy of Professor Marvin Harris (1927-2001), an American anthropologist who became noted for his provocative approach.

 Marvin Harris came from a poor family in Brooklyn.
 He taught at Columbia University, and later at the University of Florida.
 He contributed works like Cows, Pigs, Wars and Witches (1974) and Cannibals and Kings: The Origins of Cultures (1977).
 Those books were addressed to a general readership.
 Harris here tackled a wide variety of phenomena from a materialist standpoint.
-Some critics have dismissed the author as a populariser, but that does not seem to be a fair judgment.
-He was rather distinctive in his theories, and evidently genuine in his desire to communicate via a relatively simple terminology.
+Some critics have dismissed the author as a populariser.
+That does not seem to be a fair judgment.
+Harris was distinctive in his theories, and evidently genuine in his desire to communicate via a relatively simple terminology.

 A more substantial work of Harris was The Rise of Anthropological Theory: A History of Theories of Culture (1968).
 This lengthy book was recognised to have academic merits; the author subsequently gained a controversial reputation for format.
 Harris formulated what he called cultural materialism, the title of a later book in which he challenged rivals to explicate a due “research strategy” to match his own.
 His Cultural Materialism (1979; new edn, 2001) demonstrated a “boxing ring” tactic in which he took on all rivals.
 This approach was unique in anthropology.
 That edged book caused offence in some directions.